I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_dbgkd_get_version64.md

 </td>
 </tr>
 </table>

-### -field MaxPacketType
+            `MajorVersion`

+            Receives 0xF if the target's operating system is a free build, and 0xC if it is a checked build.

+            `MaxManipulate`

+            Receives one more that the highest number, recognized by the target, for a command to manipulate the target.

+            `MaxPacketType`

             Receives one plus the highest number for a debugger packet type recognized by the target.

-### -field MaxStateChange
+            `MaxStateChange`

             Receives one plus the highest number for a state change generated by the target.

-### -field MaxManipulate
+            `MinorVersion`

+            Receives the build number for the target's operating system.

+            `ProtocolVersion`

-Receives one more that the highest number, recognized by the target, for a command to manipulate the target.
+            Receives the version of the debugger protocol that is used to communicate between the debugger and the target.

-### -field Simulation
+            `PsLoadedModuleList`

+            Receives the value of the kernel variable <b>PsLoadedModuleList</b>.

+            `Simulation`

             Receives an indication if the target is in simulated execution.
 Possible values are listed in the following table.

 <table>
 <tr>